-- develop positive, informed values and attitudes towards science - recognise the importance and relevance of science in their lives - recognise the influence of economic, political and societal impacts on the development of scientific knowledge. - develop an appreciation of the influence of imagination and creativity in scientific research
+- develop positive, informed values and attitudes towards science. - recognise the importance and relevance of science in their lives. - recognise the influence of economic, political and societal impacts on the development of scientific knowledge. - develop an appreciation of the influence of imagination and creativity in scientific research.

-Modules Indicative hours Depth studies Year 11 Working course (120 Scientific hours) Skills Scientifically Cause and Effect - Observing Cause and Effect - Inferences and Generalisations 60 30 hours in Modules 1 3.
-Scientific Models4.
-Theories and Laws 60 - 4 Modules Indicative hours Depth studies Year 12 Marking.
-E. Caiantifia Investigations 00 studies 30 hours in Modules 1 - 4 Depth Working 5.
-Scientific Investigations 60 course (120 hours) Scientifically Skills 6.
-Technologies - 60 Modules 5course (120 Scientifically 60 Modules 5-
+Modules Indicative hours Depth studies

+Year 11 Working Cause and Effect - Observing

+course (120 hours) Scientifically Skills Cause and Effect - Inferences and Generalisations 60 30 hours in

+3. Scientific Models 60 Modules 1- 4

+4. Theories and Laws

+Modules Indicative hours Depth studies

+Year 12 Working 5.
+Scientific Investigations 60 20 h a i i a

+(120 hours) Scientifically Skills 6.
+Technologies 30 hours in Modules 5-8

+7. Fact or Fallacy?
+60

+8. Science and Society